wuxc/pywin32doc/md/win32api.md

   - [RegSetKeySecurity](win32api.md#win32apiregsetkeysecurity)

-    Sets the security on the specified registry key.&nbsp;
+    Sets the security on the specified registry key\.&nbsp;

   - [RegSetValue](win32api.md#win32apiregsetvalue)

-    Associates a value with a specified key.
-Currently, only strings are supported.&nbsp;
+    Associates a value with a specified key\.
+Currently, only strings are supported\.&nbsp;

   - [RegSetValueEx](win32api.md#win32apiregsetvalueex)

-    Stores data in the value field of an open registry key.&nbsp;
+    Stores data in the value field of an open registry key\.&nbsp;

   - [RegUnLoadKey](win32api.md#win32apiregunloadkey)

-    Unloads the specified registry key and its subkeys from the registry.
-The keys must have been loaded previously by a call to RegLoadKey.&nbsp;
+    Unloads the specified registry key and its subkeys from the registry\.
+The keys must have been loaded previously by a call to RegLoadKey\.&nbsp;

   - [RegisterWindowMessage](win32api.md#win32apiregisterwindowmessage)

-    Given a string, return a system wide unique message ID.&nbsp;
+    Given a string, return a system wide unique message ID\.&nbsp;

   - [RegNotifyChangeKeyValue](win32api.md#win32apiregnotifychangekeyvalue)